AhmedReda96/AndroidCleanCodeSample/README.md

 - Presentation : Contains the ViewModel and DI.

 - Domain : Contains the business logic of the application.
-It is the individual and innermost module.
-It’s a complete java module.
+It is the individual and innermost module

 - Data : It includes the domain layer.
 It would implement the interface exposed by domain layer and dispenses data to app